 Browser URL http://jetty-01.example.com:8080/simple-crud-app/ to access our Java Web Application via Jetty 9 web server.

+In this guide, you have learned, how to install Jetty on CentOS 7 or other Redhat based Linux distributions.
 We have successfully deployed a Java web application in our Jetty 9 web server on CentOS 7.
-If you want to know more about Jetty, then you should read Java Web Services: Up and Running by O'Reilly Media.
+If you want to know more about Jetty, then you should read Java Web Services: Up and Running (PAID LINK) by O’Reilly Media.